shaneish/bibliorot/rothfuss/theories/salt_the_earth.md

 > "Posthumously?
 Feyda Calanthis.
 Otherwise it would be his brother, Jarvis."

 ## never seen the king of vint
-sooooo...did the people at the farm manage to bring the old barrow king and his draugr back from the dead?  is that why the chandrian where -- to kill them?  "i've never seen the king of vint either"
+sooooo...did the people at the farm manage to bring the old barrow king and his draugr back from the dead?  is that why the chandrian were there -- to kill the draugars?  "i've never seen the king of vint either"
 > She looked around, the bruise on her temple a sharp contrast against her pale skin.
 "I think when I'm done looking for my patron to be, I'm going to wash my hands of this place and never look back."
 >
 > "That's not an answer," I said.
 "What do you think happened?"